Astra1521/WRO_FE_2026_ASTRA/README.md

 The XL4015 (5 A class) and MP1584 (3 A class) both sit above these currents.
 The reason for two converters is the stall row: a 0.7 A motor spike on a shared 5 V rail would brown out the Pi 5.

 Competition rounds are 3 minutes.
-Energy for one Obstacle attempt at 14.2 W is \(14.2 \times 0.05 = 0.71\) Wh, about **2.7 %** of the 26.4 Wh pack.
+Energy for one Obstacle attempt at 14.2 W is 14.2 × 0.05 = 0.71 Wh, about **2.7 %** of the 26.4 Wh pack.
 The limit in a long practice day is heat and voltage sag, not watt-hours.

 ## 2.2.1 Failure point considerations and power-rail protection